 One of the most important things we’ll cover in this guide to PPC is conducting keyword research.
 When users search, it triggers your ad to appear in search results.
 If you want relevant leads to be on the receiving end of your ad, you must bid on the right keywords.

+To help you find relevant terms, you can use keyword research tools, like KeywordsFX, to find applicable terms for your ad.
 When you search for keywords for your PPC ads, you want to focus on long-tail keywords — these keywords contain three or more words.
 Long-tail keywords are best for your PPC advertising campaigns for two reasons:

 - Long-tail keywords drive more qualified traffic: Long-tail keywords drive more qualified traffic because they’re specific — you can easily identify the intent behind the search.
 If someone searches using specific terms related to your company, you know they’re interested in your business.